isomerpages/moe-greenridgesec/_curriculum/ICT/Cyberwellness.md

 *   advocate positive online behaviour (e.g. stand up for their peers online, report cases of cyber bullying to a trusted adult/authority, post encouraging remarks on social media)

 The school plans and implements a holistic CW education which comprises a) the CW lessons in&nbsp;[MOE’s formal curriculum](https://ictconnection.moe.edu.sg/cyber-wellness/cyber-wellness-101)&nbsp;and b) the school-wide programmes (e.g. CW assembly talks, CW Week, CW Roadshow and other CW activities) to reinforce the importance of CW and its messages.
-For more information on MOE’s formal curriculum, click&nbsp;[here](https://ictconnection.moe.edu.sg/cyber-wellness/cyber-wellness-101).
+For more information on MOE’s formal curriculum, click&nbsp;

 **Highlights from School-Wide Programmes**